Hypothyroidism in Infants and Children

 • Dyshormonogenesis (abnormal thyroid hormone production, 30 to 40% of cases)

-Dyshormonogenesis has multiple types, which can result from a defect in any of the steps of thyroid hormone biosynthesis ( see Congenital Goiter).
+Dyshormonogenesis has multiple types, which can result from a defect in any of the steps of thyroid hormone biosynthesis (see Congenital Goiter).

 Acquired hypothyroidism

-Etiology reference
+Etiology references

-Symptoms and Signs
+Symptoms and Signs of Hypothyroidism in Infants and Children

 Symptoms and signs of hypothyroidism in infants and young children differ from those in older children and adults.
 If fetal iodine deficiency occurs very early during pregnancy, infants may present with severe growth failure, coarse facial features, intellectual disability, and spasticity.